avsa242/ssd1351-spin/README.md

 - [ ] Add support for enhanced performance setting
 - [x] Port to P2/SPIN2
 - [x] Use the 20MHz SPI driver for the P1
-- [ ] Add some direct-draw methods to the driver for apps that don't need a full buffered display
+- [ ] Add some direct-draw methods to the driver for apps that don't need a full buffered display - WIP
 - [ ] Test external memory options with driver